Fireside

 the

-true Light not the Light himself?
+true Light and is not the Light himself?
 That's

 coming--a